antaraaghosh/PHONE_BOOK/README.md

 2.git checkout master
 3. git pull origin master

-4. GO to Project folder path via terminal and open .html file in browse
+4. GO to Project folder and open .html file in browser

 It will display the output